 Security Measures: Change the locks on the property after each tenant moves out and install security cameras or other security systems that can deter unauthorized occupants from moving into the property.
 This makes it easier to identify them if they do move in.

-Differentiating between occupants vs tenants when renting is important for managing expectations and potential issues around occupancy.
-Tenants are the primary leaseholders with a legally binding agreement with the landlord and enjoy the full suite of tenant protections.
-Occupants, on the other hand, reside in the property with the tenant’s permission and may have limited legal protections.
-To ensure a smooth rental experience, landlords and tenants should clearly document and communicate occupancy arrangements from the outset.
+In the final word, differentiating occupants vs tenants when renting is important for managing expectations and potential issues around occupancy.
+A clear lease or rental agreement is essential for managing tenants and occupants effectively.
+Tenants are the primary leaseholders with a legally binding agreement with the landlord and enjoy full tenant protections.
+On the other hand, occupants reside in the property with the tenant’s permission and might have limited legal protections.
+To ensure a smooth rental experience, landlords and tenants should clearly document and communicate occupancy arrangements.

 Do occupants have any legal rights?